Azure/azure-kusto-microhack/README.md

 This MicroHack will focus on enabling the participants to design ADX based big data analytics solution, create an ADX cluster, and ingest data into the cluster.

 - **Microhack 2: Data exploration and visualization using Kusto Query Language (KQL)** This MicroHack will focus on enabling the participants to write kusto queries to explore and analyse the data stored in the clusters.
 Participants will also create cool visualizations.
-It is recommended to complete the MicroHack 1 to begin with this MicroHack.
+It is recommended to complete the Microhack 1 before beginning with Microhack 2.

 - **Microhack 3: Advanced capabilities**
-This Microhack will focus on enabling the participants to create Materialized Views, Functions, and used advanced operators to explore and analyse the data.
+This Microhack will focus on enabling the participants to create Materialized Views, Functions, and use advanced operators to explore and analyse the data.

 ## Microhack 1: Cluster Creation and Data Ingestion (Preview)

-This Microhack is organised in the following 4 challenges:
+This Microhack is organised into the following 4 challenges:
 - Challenge 1: Create ADX cluster
 - Challenge 2: Create integration with Azure services (Event Hub and Storage Account)
 - Challenge 3: Explore and transform data
 - Challenge 4: Check stats and key metrics of the cluster

-Each challenge has a set of tasks that need to be completed in order to move to the next challenge.
+Each challenge has a set of tasks that need to be completed in order to move on to the next challenge.
 It is advisable to complete the challenges and tasks in the prescribed order.

 ### Scenario

 Contoso is a supply chain logistics company that runs a fleet of ships, trucks, and cargo planes to transport and deliver goods around the world.
 Some of the world’s largest enterprises rely on Contoso’s logistics capabilities to deliver goods to their end customers.
 Contoso has invested in connecting its fleet with sensors that measure temperature, pressure, humidity, tilt, shock, and light exposure inside its fleet.
 These sensors emit telemetry data every 1 minute, property data whenever there is a change in the device property, and command data whenever a new command is executed.

 Contoso is looking for a suitable data storage and analytical solution that provides out of the box integration with Azure IoT services such as IoT Hub, Event Hubs as well as can read data from storage accounts.
 Contoso is developing a SaaS application that will allow its customers to track, trace and monitor their shipments.
 Contoso wants to offer out of the box visualizations with interactive capabilities to enable its customers to drill-in/drill-out of the data.
-Contoso will offer its customers to view and analyze last 6 months data.
+Contoso will offer its customers to view and analyze the last 6 months data.
 Contoso will retain every customer’s data for up to 1 year.
 Contoso wants to offer blazing fast loading of visualizations to its customers.
 This MicroHack walks through the steps in designing, creating, and configuring Azure Data Explorer clusters keeping in mind these requirements.
 Once the cluster is deployed, this MicroHack enlists the steps to ingest data into ADX databases and tables using various integration methods such as One Click ingestion.

 ### Pre-requisites